The Flintstones (film): Plot

 In Stone Age suburban Bedrock, Slate & Co.'s vice-president Cliff Vandercave and his secretary Sharon Stone plan to swindle the company of its vast fortune, pin the blame on a patsy, and flee.
 Fred Flintstone loans his best friend and neighbor Barney Rubble money so that he and his wife Betty can adopt a feral little boy named Bamm-Bamm, who can only pronounce his own name.
 Though initially hard to control because of his super strength, Bamm-Bamm eventually warms up to his new family and befriends Fred's daughter Pebbles.
 Cliff holds an aptitude test for a new executive; Barney notices Fred struggling with the test and, to return his kindness, switches his test with Fred's.
 Barney happened to have the highest score, so Fred is made an executive, but his first order from Cliff is to fire Barney, who received the lowest score from Fred's test.
+Fred refuses to fire his best friend because he just adopted Bamm-Bamm, but Cliff gives Fred a warning that if he doesn't fire Barney then Cliff would not only fire Barney but Fred would be fired as well.

 Fred allows the Rubbles to move in with him and his wife Wilma while Barney attempts to find a new job, and Cliff lavishes Fred with material perks of his new position to distract him while using him to further his plans.
-Fred and Wilma become more greedy and self-centered while treating the Rubbles like servants, culminating with Barney revealing he switched their tests and he and Betty leaving.
-Wilma soon leaves afterward with Pebbles and moves in with her mother Pearl.
+Fred and Wilma become greedier and more self-centered while treating the Rubbles like servants, culminating with Barney revealing he switched their tests and he and Betty leaving.
+A remorseful Wilma, disgusted with Fred's actions, soon leaves afterward with Pebbles and moves in with her mother Pearl, and reconciles with Betty.
 Fred learns that Cliff's plan to build a "modernized" assembly line for Slate & Co. is a cover for his embezzlement, but Stone has tricked Fred into signing all the relevant forms, and also into firing most of the company's labor force.
 Fred is forced to go into hiding when Cliff reports his theft to the police.
 Wilma, disbelieving Fred's involvement, decides to break into his office and steal his "Dictabird", which remembers all conversations overheard in his office.
 Cliff observes her with the bird and realizes it overheard his admission of guilt to Fred.